 Whenever the local forecast calls for SOME rain yet no one, let alone Environment Canada, knows exactly when or how much of it, on days like that I reach for my list of regional parks.
-Oh yeah, bless the creators of Metro area regional parks.
+Oh, bless the creators of Metro area regional parks.
 Never more than one hour drive away, often accessible by transit & bike and offering a good selection of easy trails in interesting places – they are great when you have a 4-hour window like we did today.
 Today our choice was Boundary Bay.

 “Boundary Bay is an internationally recognized Important Bird Area, thousands of birds stop by every year when they use the Pacific Flyway migration route, a major fly route for migratory birds that stretches from the North Slope of Alaska to Central and South America.
 The sandy beaches, salt and fresh water marshes, mudflats, sand dunes and meadows attract a wide variety of birds” (source: 5 hot spots for birdwatching).